Steffo99/royalnet-5/docs/html/_sources/creatingacommand.rst.txt

 For more complex commands, you may want to get arguments through `regular expressions <https://regexr.com/>`_.

-You can then use the :py:meth:`CommandArgs.match` method, which tries to match a pattern to the command argument string, which returns a tuple of the matched groups and raises an :py:exc:`royalnet.error.InvalidInputError` if there is no match.
+You can then use the :py:meth:`CommandArgs.match` method, which tries to match a pattern to the command argument string, which returns a tuple of the matched groups and raises an :py:exc:`InvalidInputError` if there is no match.

 To match a pattern, :py:func:`re.match` is used, meaning that Python will try to match only at the beginning of the string. ::